Never Say Never In Salmon Fishing

 Make Your Own Luck In Salmon Fishing

 Like anything in life those who try the hardest & don't give up usually receive their lion's share of luck.
-On the Tay where there's a colossal volume of water in front of you really need to know what you're doing and be calculating all the time as you're fishing.
+On the Tay where there's a colossal volume of water you really need to know what you're doing and be calculating all the time as you're fishing.
 Where in the water column are you targeting, how fast a fly or lure, move, push on, keep going, check your fly, bigger mend, slow the fly down, keep going, move, cast, mend, move.....
 If you're not strategically aligned with a meaningful battle plan your chances of success will be significantly diminished.
 Enjoy the hours of searching as that first shot of adrenalin from contact with a perfect River Tay salmon will instantly bleach all search efforts from your mind!

 D-U-N-S No: 22-265-4509

 Salmon Fishing Hospitality

 Salmon Fishing Accommodation